Pris527/nypd-complaints-analysis/README.md

 Two cleaning rules were applied:

-1. If reported_ts < complaint_from_ts, the record was discarded or labeled as "Unknown"
+1. If the **reported timw was earlier than the incident time**, the record was discarded or labeled as "Unknown" because an incident cannot be reported before it happens

-2. Median reporting lag was recalculated per offense category and borough
+2. I recalculated the median reporting delay for each offense category and borough, producing clean and realistic metrics for the Reporting Lag Quadrant Plot.

 This produced clean, interpretable metrics for the Reporting Lag Quadrant Plot.